MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 ```

-In the same file, replace the code in the POST task with the one in the snippet below.
+In the same file, replace the code in the **Post** task with the one in the snippet below.
 The code initializes the Computer Vision SDK classes that take care most of the hard work.

 ```cs